deobald/deobald.ca/src/content/essays/2024-12-09-optimistic-computing.md

 Oxide emphasizes OOTB.
 But the out-of-the-box Framework experience is still very good and an Oxide computer is still repairable.

+Many modern software products attempt to give us less-is-more UX, fashion, and sleek, sexy UIs.
+Some succeed, some don't.
+That list includes software from every corner... those smooth operators like Notion, Figma, Things, Signal, Tailscale, Warp Terminal, GNOME 47, Bluesky, and --- for some reason I'll never quite understand --- every JavaScript framework on the planet.

 There will never be a perfect answer with which to resolve this tension.
 Instead, product owners get to use this tension as a playground.
 How powerful and hackable can a product be while still providing an opinionated user experience with less to worry about?